EvX57/My-Projects/README.md

 # My-Projects
-Here are some of my projects (in the C language) that I have written.
-KMPStringSearch is my implementation of the Knuth Morris Pratt Pattern Searching Algorithm OwnQsortt is my implementation of the Quick Sort Algorithm
+This repositoary contains some of the programs (in the C language) that I have written.
+First, KMPStringSearch is my implementation of the Knuth Morris Pratt Pattern Searching Algorithm.
+Second, OwnQsort is my implementation of the Quick Sort Algorithm.
+Third, WeightedGraphTraversal is a program that finds the shortest distance from one node to another in a weighted graph.